 You might need cartilage, but most often cartilage from inside the nose (termed the septum) is used.
 If your procedure requires more cartilage, the ear or rib can be considered.

-It is conveniently located in downtown Chicago, Illinois.
+It is conveniently located in downtown Chicago, Illinois, inside the professional offices in Water Place.